Rajesh-Medisetti/Stark5466/README.md

 * https://www.jetbrains.com/help/idea/tutorial-remote-debug.html#108df9bd

 ## Profile
-We have set up below profiles for the java-application.
+We have set up below profiles for the eqr-test-sdk.

 | Profile  | Use case  |
 |----------|-----------|